 Tricyclic antidepressants like amitriptyline block these transmitters being taken back up into the brain cells.

-This means that more serotonin and noradrenaline is available to act on the receptor targets, which helps treat the symptoms.
+This means that more serotonin and noradrenaline are available to act on the receptor targets, which helps treat the symptoms.

 How long does amitriptyline take to start working?